 \subsection{What About Models with Standard Numeric Attributes?}

-Our approach also provides a data-driven way to robustly estimate counterfactuals and validate some of the assumptions implicitly made in the demand estimation literature in contexts where only standard numeric attributes are available.
-The typical workflow assumes that product attributes are measured without error and are of adequate dimension.
-Our bias correction allows practitioners to relax the assumption of correct measurement.
-To do so, the bias-corrected estimator can be implemented as above, where now $\tilde e$ simply represents the numeric attributes that may be mismeasured.
-The resulting bias-corrected estimator is robust to such mismeasurement.
-Similarly, our diagnostics may be used to choose among attributes and assess whether the dimension of a candidate set of attributes is adequate.
+Our approach also provides a way to robustly and efficiently estimate counterfactuals and validate some of the assumptions implicitly made in the demand estimation literature in contexts where only standard numeric attributes are available.
+The typical workflow implicitly assumes that the product attributes included in the model perfectly capture the dimensions of differentiation.
+Our bias correction allows practitioners to relax this assumption.
+To do so, the bias-corrected estimator can be implemented as above, where now $\tilde e$ simply represents the numeric attributes that may be imperfect proxies.
+Similarly, our diagnostics may be used to choose which and how many attributes to include.

-Even when mismeasurement is not a concern, our bias-corrected estimator and standard error formulas can be used to perform efficient inference on counterfactuals (see Proposition \ref{prop:efficiency} below for a formal statement).
-In this case, there is no need to reparameterize the model to account for mismeasurement and both are implemented as described above with $\gamma \equiv \theta$.
-This approach offers a few advantages: (i) it yields efficient estimates of counterfactuals even when $\hat \theta$ is inefficient, (ii) standard errors are available in closed form, avoiding the need to bootstrap; and (iii) it allows for combined market-level and microdata.
+Even in the special case that proxy error is not a concern, our bias-corrected estimator and standard error formulas can be used as above with $\gamma \equiv \theta$ to easily perform efficient inference on counterfactuals.
+This approach offers a few advantages: (i) it yields efficient estimates of counterfactuals (given the instruments) even when $\hat \theta$ is inefficient, (ii) standard errors for the counterfactual are available in closed form; and (iii) it allows for combined market-level and microdata.